MarkPerrie/UnitTestPracticeWebApp/README.md

 ## Challenges

 ### ********** CHALLENGE 1 **********
 In both repos you will see I have partially written some unit test files.
-Complete both these unit test files so that they have 100% test coverage (`npm run test --coverage` for the front end andwrewrwerefdwerEWRWREW ).
+Complete both these unit test files so that they have 100% test coverage (`npm run test --coverage` for the front end and `pytest --cov ./` for the back end).
 A very important habit to not get into here is chase getting 100% coverage above all else when unit testing.
 [This article on the subject explains why better than I will](https://methodpoet.com/100-code-coverage/#:~:text=For%20example%2C%20100%25%20code%20coverage).

 ### ********** CHALLENGE 2 **********
 Naturally with the two files above finished it only makes sense to create unit test files for the full front end folder.
 You should have a test file for all the component javascript files as well as for the main homepage file and helper function file.
 (The back end will only need a single test file `test_app.py` as there is only one app file)